ceramicnetwork/js-did/website/docs/authorization.md

 # Authorization

 Authorize and use DIDs where needed.
-At the moment, only Ethereum accounts are supported with the EthereumAuthProvider.
+At the moment, only Ethereum and Solana accounts are supported.
+Reference the chain/network specific libraries for more info on how to use each.
+Ethereum is used as an example below.
 Additional accounts will be supported in the future.

 ```ts
 import { DIDSession } from 'did-session'